khaledmDE/week1/README.md

 # week1
-intro to the Database and learn about ERD.
+Introduction about database..

+Learn design rational database (ERD)..

+Learn convert the design into rational table (Mapping)..

-10% knowledge about github
+10% knowledge on github